Call Today to Get Started With Your Visa!

 Can IR2 Visa Holders Work in the United States?

 Yes.
-Because the IR2 visa is a green card, these visa holders may work while living in the United States without first receiving an Employment Authorization Document (EAD).
+Because this visa is a green card, these visa holders may work while living in the United States without first receiving an Employment Authorization Document (EAD)

-What is the Cost to Apply for the IR2 Visa?
+What is the Cost of applying for this visa?

 • The cost to file Form I-130, Petition for Alien Relative is $535.